-Helldriver (ヘルドライバー) is a 2010 Japanese splatter film directed by Yoshihiro Nishimura (Vampire Girl vs. Frankenstein Girl; Tokyo Gore Police; Zombie TV).
-It stars Yumiko Hara and Eihi Shiina, and was written by Nishimura and Daichi Nagisa.
+Helldriver is a 2010 Japanese splatter feature film directed by Yoshihiro Nishimura (Vampire Girl vs. Frankenstein Girl; Tokyo Gore Police; Zombie TV).
+The movie stars Yumiko Hara and Eihi Shiina, and was written by Nishimura and Daichi Nagisa.

 Director Yoshihiro Nishimura took influence from George A. Romero’s film Night of the Living Dead which dealt with current events.
 Nishimura stated that there was “quite a lot of satire and social criticism in this film…I describe what ensues after the nation splits in two, with humans controlling one half and zombies the other, and the kind of discrimination that would occur within Japan were something severe like this to happen.”